 But overnight gap up and down will be a problem so you must hedge the future trade properly.

-Sometimes when you take a stop loss you will see that the future trade reversed after you to the stop loss.
+Sometimes when you take a stop loss you will see that the future trade reversed after you took the stop loss.
 How many times it has happened to you?
 This is a BIG problem for future traders.
 In my course you will learn how to hedge futures in such a way that even if you make a loss in future trade, you may end up in profits.

 Exact opposite should be done if your view is bearish on Nifty.
 Means if you think Nifty/stock will go down you can sell future of Nifty/stock.